LarsBesselmann/Liberty-Getting-Started-M2M/README.md

     <kbd>![](./images/media/image69_b.png)</kbd>

 6. Click on the “**Save partitions**” button to save the updated custom view.
-The customized **final\_graph.json** file is saved to the
+Accept the defaults.
+The customized **final\_graph.json** file is saved to the **“/home/techzone/Downloads”** folder.
-    **“/home/techzone/Student/Downloads”** folder.

     <kbd>![](./images/media/image70.png)</kbd>

 ### **2.7.2 Regenerate the partition recommendations by rerunning the AI engine against the customized graph**

 To generate the new microservice recommendations and the relevant reports for a modified graph you must execute the AI engine with the refine command.

 Additionally, the AI engine must reference the customized version of the final\_graph.json file.
 To prepare to run the AI engine again, you must first do a couple of manual steps:

   - Move the customized final\_graph.json file from “**Downloads”** folder to a known location by Mono2Micro.

   - Rename the customized “**final\_graph.json”** file to a name that makes it obvious this is our customized graph and not the original

   - Modify the Mono2Micro “**config.ini**” file to reference the name and location of the customized graph file.

 Lets get started\!

 1. Copy the customized **final_graph.json** file from users “Downloads” folder to a known location by Mono2Micro’s AI engine, and name it as **custom_graph.json**

      By default, the AI engine will look in the root directory of the  **application-data** folder where the contexts, logs, and tables are  located.